MouronRoger/First1KGreek/CONTRIBUTING.md

 2. Run the test suite to ensure no functionality is broken
 3. Update documentation as necessary
 4. Submit your pull request with a clear description of the changes

+## Troubleshooting

+If you encounter issues with the linting tools, see our [Troubleshooting Guide](tools/linting/TROUBLESHOOTING.md).

 Thank you for following these guidelines!